roitberg-group/lammps-ani/examples/water-NPT/README.md

 |:-----------------:|:--------------:|
 | ![](resc/lammps.png) | ![](resc/ase.png) |

 The results obtained from both simulations are in close agreement, indicating that the NPT simulations using the LAMMPS-ANI interface and ASE yield comparable results.
+The simulations were performed on A100 GPUs.
+In this setting, the ASE simulation took a substantial amount of time, finishing in 386 minutes, whereas the LAMMPS simulation completed in 53 minutes, which is more than 7 times faster than the ASE simulation.

 Here is a visualization of the LAMMPS simulation in the initial 5 picoseconds:
 <p align="center">